cdent/placedock/README.md

   providers and complex queries thereof).
 * Running in whatever fashion, but doing the work at startup to make sure that the target database has the proper tables.
-* Running in kubernetes with a horizontal pod autoscaler.
+* Running in kubernetes with a horizontal pod autoscaler, via a helm-chart (included here).

-**For Experimental Use Only.** At this time the `Dockerfile` builds from master.
+**Warning:** At this time the `Dockerfile` builds from master.
 This configuration is not regularly tested for production use, but is pretty standard.
 If you want to give it a go and it works for you, great, please let me know.

 The work that created this is documented in a series of blog posts called "Placement Container Playground", parts